 Today the department continues to prosper and grow.
 On April 30, 2005, Kallay-Christopher Hall, the new home of the geography and meteorology department, was dedicated.
 In the fall of 2006, a Doppler radar was installed on campus, a new bachelor of science major in geoscience was developed, and a fourth meteorology professor was added.
 The geoscience major was refined a few years later into the bachelor of science in geography.
 A bachelor of arts in geography education for future social science teachers has been our most recent addition.

 In the new millennium, enrollment in the department has leveled to about 120 students.
 In geography, with three geography faculty approximately 45 students either major or minor each year.
 With five meteorology faculty members and a staff meteorologist, enrollment numbers around 100 meteorology majors make for ideal class sizes and allow for close interaction between students and faculty.
-These class sizes also permit frequent field study opportunities both regionally and nationally; geography conducts a number of field studies, visiting Indian mound sites in the American South, landmarks of the Oregon Trail and Yellowstone National Park, and Grand Canyon, Hawaiian lava flows, and many other national parks.
-Similarly, meteorology annually hosts one to two convective field studies to the Great Plains in May and June.
+These class sizes also permit frequent field study opportunities both regionally and nationally; geography conducts a number of field studies, investigating the Peaks and Pueblos of the Desert Southwest, landmarks of the Oregon Trail and Yellowstone National Park, and Grand Canyon, Hawaiian lava flows, and many other national parks.
+Similarly, meteorology annually conducts one to two convective field studies to the Great Plains in May and June.